serayuzgur/heartbeat/README.md

 ## Code Example

+All code examples are detailed under module itself.
+Please take a look at README of each module.
->TODO: An example of HeartbeatApplication
+> TODO: An example of HeartbeatApplication

 [CheatSheet](./CheatSheet.md)